hidro-iri/.github/borinot/software/README.md

 # Eagle - Software

+:warning: In construction :construction_worker:

 Below there is a list of software related to the operation of UAMs.
 Click on each one of them to know more.

-> :information_source: **NOTE**::information_source:
->
-> **Installation & Build** instructions: are places in the each repository's README file
->
-> **Other information**: other information related such as, e.g, the architecture of the software is unified inside this documentation repository.

 ## 1. [EagleMPC](eagle_mpc_lib/README.md)